By Adrienne carlisle

-The ambitious fundraising initiative is inspired by an Nguni saying, ukuphosa itshe esiviva neni, which means "to throw a stone on the pile".
+The ambitious fundraising initiative is inspired by an Nguni saying, ukuphosa itshe esivivaneni, which literally means "to throw a stone on the pile".

 The saying is symbolic of making a personal contribution to a greater com mon cause.
 "The main goal of the Isivivane fund is to secure sufficient funding to ensure that no academically capable but financially needy student is refused entry to Rhodes University on the basis of lack of funds," said Rhodes vicechancellor Sizwe Mabizela.
 The decadelong campaign is the university's biggest fundraising initiative in its 113year history.

-The R1billion the campaign aims to raise will also help increase postgraduate intake and to grow the endowment to ensure sustainability.
+The R1billion it aims to raise will also help increase postgraduate intake, and to grow the endowment to ensure sustainability.

-One of the students who will benefit from an Absa bursary, secondyear pharmacy student Yamkelani Sopapaza, said the bursary would allow her to focus on her studies without the anxiety of how she would pay her fees.
+One of the students who will benefit from an Absa bursary, secondyear pharmacy student Yamkelani Sopapaza, said the bursary would change her life, allowing her to focus on her studies without the anxiety of how she would pay her fees.
 "I am ecstatic ... " she said.